Skip to content

 3. Measurable Results

 Unlike traditional advertising where measuring ROI can be challenging, digital advertising provides a wealth of data.
-You can track impressions, clicks, conversions, cost per acquisition, and much more in real-time, allowing for immediate optimization.
+You can track impressions, clicks, click-through rate, conversions, cost per acquisition, and much more in real-time, allowing for immediate optimization.

 4. Cost-Effectiveness